yegor256/xembly/README.md

 ### REMOVE

-`REMOVE` removes current nodes under the cursor and moves the cursor to their parents:
+The `REMOVE` directive removes current nodes under the cursor and moves the cursor to their parents:

 ```text